 - Incorporating the groundbreaking geometrical pattern of Dr. Roger Penrose, the eminent British mathematical physicist, in the undulating metal facade

-- Including sustainable design features, which allow the facility to achieve LEED gold certification
+- Including sustainable design features, which will allow the facility to achieve LEED gold certification

 - Pedestrian bridges that connect the Transit Center’s rooftop park to surrounding development